openhab/org.openhab.binding.zwave/doc/elexa/dmmz1_0_0.md

 ## Overview

-The Dome Mouser is a battery powered Z-Wave Plus enabled mousetrap that works by electrocution and is designed to be humane and painless to the rodent.
-After a mouse is caught, the Mouser will send a Z-Wave signal to its controller to notify the user, and will not retrigger until the trap is reset.
+<p&gtThe Dome Mouser is a battery powered Z-Wave Plus enabled mousetrap that works by electrocution and is designed to be humane and painless to the rodent.
+After a mouse is caught, the Mouser will send a Z-Wave signal to its controller to notify the user, and will not retrigger until the trap is reset. </p&gt

 ### Inclusion Information

-Press the CONNECT BUTTON quickly 3 times in a row.
-The LED INDICATOR will flash five times indicating inclusion
+<p&gtPress the CONNECT BUTTON quickly 3 times in a row.
+The LED INDICATOR will flash five times indicating inclusion</p&gt

 ### Exclusion Information

-Press the CONNECT BUTTON quickly 3 times in a row.
-The LED INDICATOR will flash five times indicating exclusion/disconnection.
+<p&gtPress the CONNECT BUTTON quickly 3 times in a row.
+The LED INDICATOR will flash five times indicating exclusion/disconnection. </p&gt

 ### Wakeup Information